conda-incubator/conda-pypi/docs/architecture.md

 has a focused responsibility with minimal coupling between modules, making the codebase easier to maintain and extend.

-The intelligent hybrid approach ensures that explicit packages always come from PyPI to respect user intent, while dependencies prefer conda channels for ecosystem compatibility.
+This hybrid approach ensures that explicit packages always come from PyPI to respect user intent, while dependencies prefer conda channels for ecosystem compatibility.
 The system falls back to PyPI conversion only when needed.

-Extensibility is built into the design through the plugin architecture that allows easy extension, modular design that supports new conversion engines, and VCS system support that can be easily extended to new version control systems.

-Error resilience is maintained through graceful handling of conversion failures, continuing to process other packages when one fails, and providing clear error reporting and debugging information.

 This architecture enables conda-pypi to provide a seamless bridge between the conda and PyPI ecosystems while maintaining the integrity and benefits of